The Moose Hunt: Plot

 Mickey Mouse takes his dog Pluto into the woods for a hunting trip.
 Pluto is distracted by a flea, and sniffs around the forest, getting bitten on the nose by a bird.
 He examines a raggedy scarecrow, and is frightened when one of the scarecrow's gloves lands on his tail.
 He flees – knocking Mickey over – and jumps in the water.
 When he emerges, more fleas climb onto his back.

 Pluto returns to Mickey, who runs him through a series of dog commands – lay down, roll over, sit up and shake hands.
 When Mickey tells Pluto to "speak", Pluto does a brief Al Jolson impression, kneeling with outstretched paws and saying "Mammy!".

 Mickey throws a stick for Pluto, who picks up a larger branch and carries it back to his master.
-Seeing the antler-like twigs in silhouette, Mickey thinks that Pluto's a moose, and he shoots.
+Seeing the antler-like twigs in silhouette, Mickey thinks that Pluto is a moose, and he shoots.
 He finds Pluto lying motionless, and starts to cry, sobbing, "Oh, what have I done?
 Don't leave me, pal!"
-Pluto winks at the audience, as Mickey continues to cry.
-When Mickey begs him to say something, Pluto looks at him sweetly, and growls, "Kiss me!".
+Little does Mickey know that Pluto is actually playing dead.
+He smiles mischievously and winks at the audience, as Mickey continues to cry.
+When Mickey begs him to say something, Pluto gets up, looks at him sweetly, and growls, "Kiss me!".

-Mickey's delighted that Pluto's alive, but they hear a moose call and immediately return to the hunting trip.
+As his dog barks and jumps, Mickey is delighted that Pluto is alive, but they hear a moose call and immediately return to the hunting trip.
 Pluto sniffs around, but completely misses the moose, who starts snuffling after Pluto instead.
-Pluto taps Mickey on the shoulder, points at the moose, and barks, "The moose!
-The moose!"
+Pluto taps Mickey on the shoulder, points at the moose, and barks, "A moose!"
 Mickey tries to shoot the enormous moose, but his hands shake so much that his gun falls to pieces.
 The moose chases Mickey and Pluto, but Mickey uses Pluto's flapping ears to get airborne, and they triumphantly fly away, Mickey riding on his dog's back.